safesploitOrg/monoblockchain/README.md

 # MonoBlockchain

-MonoBlockchain is a decentralised proof of work cryptocurrency written in Python3.
+MonoBlockchain is a decentralised proof of work blockchain written in Python.

-Individually referred to as an _MB Coin_ (Mono Block Coin).
+The cryptocurrency individually is referred to as an _MB Coin_ (Mono Block Coin).

 [Preview Video](#preview-video)